jngnandan/new-beginnings/cmbqr62pd000002jx6y6hbh9f.md

 ### Real Change Begins With Participation

 Despite all its flaws, democracy still holds potential—if people are willing to engage.
 True change won’t come from waiting for a heroic saviour, as often shown in media and movies.
 It will come when people recognize their own power, participate actively, and demand better systems.
-Only then can democracy evolve into something real, inclusive, and just.
+Only then can democracy evolve into something real and inclusive for everyone.